cdfan0627/SpectroMotion/README.md

 ```

 And thanks to the authors of [Deformable 3D Gaussians](https://github.com/ingra14m/Deformable-3D-Gaussians) and [
-GaussianShader](https://github.com/Asparagus15/GaussianShader) for their excellent code, please consider also cite this repository:
+GaussianShader](https://github.com/Asparagus15/GaussianShader) for their excellent code, please consider also cite their repository:

 ```
 @article{yang2023deformable3dgs,